Webklex/romb/README.md

 # ROMB - Rust bomb
-Sound more dramatic than it is...
+Sounds more dramatic than it is...

-# How I tried to learn rust in 6 days - and failed?
+# How I tried to learn rust in 6 days

 ## Prolog
 I'm usually creating web apps with php, js, go or python.
 I've played around with